 "The goal is to have people feel great about what they do and to accomplish important work for their constituents.
 I'm just making the argument that that's darn hard to do if they don't have an environment of psychological safety."

-Mind Tools premium and corporate members can listen to the full 30-minute interview with Amy Edmonson in the Mind Tools Club.
+You can listen to the full 30-minute interview with Amy Edmondson.

-If you’re not a Mind Tools Premium club member, you can join the Mind Tools Club and gain access to our 2,400+ resources, including 200+ Expert Interviews.
+If you're not already signed up, join the Mind Tools Club now and gain access to 2,400+ resources, including 200+ Expert Interviews.
 For corporate membership, book a demo with one of our team.

 How psychologically safe is your workplace?
 Join the discussion below!